-- Do you actually need it in cash?
-Or are you buying something specific that could be paid for on plastic.
+Do you actually need cash?
+Or are you buying something specific that could be paid for on plastic?
 Sometimes you'll need to check to find out, eg, some car dealers will allow you to pay on plastic, others won't.

-- How long to borrow for?
+How long do you need to borrow for?
 What's realistic?
 This technique is primarily for borrowing for less than a year, though it can be stretched.
 Truthfully establish how long you'll need the cash for.
 Will you really be able to pay it back in six months?

 Deciding on the correct route

-There are three main methods of securing cheap, short-term cash.
+There are four main methods of securing cheap, short-term cash.
 The questions below will guide you to the correct route.